timescale/docs/api/interpolated_average.md

 ) RETURNS DOUBLE PRECISION
 ```

-A function to compute a time-weighted average over the interval (`start`, `start` + `interval`), given a `prev` and `next` TimeWeightSummary to compute the boundary points from.
-This is intended to allow a precise time-weighted average over intervals even when the points representing the intervals are grouped into discrete TimeWeightSummaries.
-PostgresQL window functions such as `LEAD` and `LAG` can be used to determine the `prev` and `next` arguments, as in the example below.
+A function to compute a time-weighted average over the interval, defined as `start`
+plus `interval`, given a `prev` and `next` time-weight summary from which to
+compute the boundary points.
+This is intended to allow a precise time-weighted
+average over intervals even when the points representing the intervals are grouped
+into discrete time-weight summaries.
+PostgreSQL window functions such as
+`LEAD` and `LAG` can be used to determine the `prev` and `next` arguments,
+as used in the examples in this section.

-Note that if either `prev` or `next` are `NULL`, the the first or last point in the summary will be treated as the edge of the interval.
-The interpolated point will be deterimined using LOCF or linear interpolation depending on which interpolation style the time weight summary was created with.
+Note that if either `prev` or `next` are `NULL`, the first or last point in the
+summary is treated as the edge of the interval.
+The interpolated point is
+determined using LOCF or linear interpolation, depending on which interpolation
+style the time-weight summary was created with.

 *   For more information about time-weighted average functions, see the
     [hyperfunctions documentation][hyperfunctions-time-weight-average].